qcx201/ParetoPy/README.md

 ---
 ### Resources

-* [Intro to Python notebooks](https://github.com/ipeirotis/introduction-to-python/tree/master/notes) - the main learning resource we will use
+* [Intro to Python notebooks](https://github.com/ipeirotis/introduction-to-python/tree/master/notes) by Panos Ipeirotis - the main learning resource we will use

 * [Videos of the material taught by the legend himself](https://youtube.com/playlist?list=PLqAPn_b_yx0TBDqe5-AMSed6sYzMj9qkN)